 7. Salesforce Service Cloud

-8. HappySupport
+10. HappySupport

 The AI-native option, built for teams that ship faster than they can write articles.
 The HappyRecorder Chrome extension records UI flows as DOM and CSS selectors instead of screenshots, so the system knows when an underlying element changes.
 The HappyAgent GitHub Sync layer connects the help center to the product code repository, flagging articles whose source code has shifted.
-Pricing starts at €299/month with no per-agent fees.
+HappySupport offers three pricing plans.
+Pilot is a 14-day free trial including 10 articles and 5 users.
+Professional costs 399 EUR per month and includes 3 Help Centers and up to 5 users with Custom Domain.
+Scale is enterprise with custom pricing, unlimited users, SSO, and Dedicated Support.

 Best for SaaS teams shipping weekly without a dedicated documentation team.
 Weakness: smaller integration catalog than Zendesk, fewer enterprise governance features today.
 See self-updating help centers and GitHub Sync architecture.